Training structure

 9h

-The aim of this EU is to show that biological diversity is functional:
+The objective of this EU is to demonstrate that biological diversity is functional:

 1) for different groups of organisms: plants, insects, aquatic organisms, vertebrates, and

-2) at different scales of organization (from organisms to ecosystems).
-The aim of the lessons is to explain how to approach this functional facet of diversity for the 10+ million organisms present on the planet's surface, taking examples from both highly and less anthropized environments.
+2) at different organizational scales (from organisms to ecosystems).
+The lessons aim to explain how to approach this functional aspect of diversity for the more than 10 million organisms present on the planet's surface, using examples from highly and minimally anthropized environments.

 Spatial data